fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The story is expanded upon in Sūrat an-Naml, whilst the she-camel is not mentioned explicitly here, it states that nine men plotted to kill Salih and his whole family, a crime for which they were struck down by God 3 days later.

 Salih is mostly associated with biblical Selah (Hebrew: שֶׁלַח, romanized: Šélaḥ), Salah or Sala (Greek: Σαλά – Salá) or Shelah is an ancestor of the Ishmaelites and Israelites according to the Table of Nations in Genesis 10.
-He is thus one of the table's “seventy names.”
+He is thus one of the table's "seventy names."
 He is also mentioned in Genesis 11:12–15, 1 Chronicles 1:18–24, and Luke 3:35-36.
 In the ancestral line from Noah to Abraham, he is the son of Arpachshad (in the Masoretic Text and Samaritan Pentateuch) or Cainan (in the Septuagint ) and the father of Eber.

 </details>